Welcome Back, TRAILBLAZERS!

 Also, all new students (and any returning student who has a new laptop) should schedule a computer setup appointment sometime in early August to bring in their computer.
 Our technicians will connect your computer to the school’s Wi-Fi, link you to printers, and ensure you have the programs you need.
 Click here to schedule.

-University High School has selected The Anthropocene Reviewed by Indiana’s own John Green as our 2022 summer reading book.
-All students are expected to have this book read before the first day of school on Monday, Aug.
-15.
+University High School has selected Sea of Tranquility by Emily St. John Mandel as our 2023 summer reading book.
+Students should have this book read before the first day of school on Monday, Aug.
+14.

-Visit the summer reading page of our website for more details about this book, options for those who prefer podcast or audiobook listening, and questions to consider as you read.
+Visit the summer reading page of our website for more details about this book, a summer reading guide, and questions to consider as you read.

 Viewing My Schedule

 Families may purchase textbooks from any source they like, including the Awesome Trailblazer Parents!
 Facebook group, where parents will often sell texts to one another at a discounted price.
-We encourage families who shop on Amazon to use the Amazon Smile service and designate University High School as their charitable organization.
+Another resource for finding textbooks at the best prices is isbnsearch.org.

 While University High School doesn’t publish an official school supply list, there are some items that Trailblazers would find useful to have on hand.